alastria/alastria-node-quorum/README.md

 * https://github.com/ConsenSys/quorum

 # Upgrading to higher GoQuorum versions
+> **NOTE: Don't follow this instructions if you never started the syncing process (or if you are not sure about it)**

 If your node is fully synced with the chain, you can skip step 1.
 To see if your node is still syncing or not, you can use the following RPC call:
 ```sh